dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 This feature made the following assumption:

 * An unmarked API is considered to work on all OS platforms.
-* An API marked with `[MinimumOSPlatform("...")]` is considered only portable to the specified OS platforms (please note that the attribute can be applied multiple times).
+* An API marked with `[SupportedOSPlatform("...")]` is considered only portable to the specified OS platforms (please note that the attribute can be applied multiple times).

 This approach works well for cases where the API is really calling an